Living in Phuket

 Education costs in Phuket:

 The international schools are expensive.
-When you take all the extra charges into consideration, you could be paying more than a million baht a year for the British International School.
-The QSI school is a little cheaper and Montessori cheaper still.
+When you take all the extra charges into consideration, you could be paying up to a million baht a year for the British International School.
+The other international schools are a little cheaper with Headstart costing as little as 250,000-baht a year.

 The two bi-lingual schools offer a choice of curriculums.
 If you put your child in the bi-lingual curriculum (western teachers for the English language classes) then they charge around 40,000 baht per term.
 The Thai curriculum costs around 10,000 baht per term.

-The Thai public schools are supposedly free, but in reality they charge for books, equipment, etc. You can expect to pay from 2,000 to 10,000 baht a term.
+The Thai government schools are supposedly free, but in reality they charge for books, equipment, etc. You can expect to pay from 2,000 to 10,000 baht a term.

 In addition, you will need to buy school uniform, school bag, etc.